shutter-network/rolling-shutter/docs/spec.md

    3. Pay the transaction fee from the sender's account according to EIP1559 and the parameters `gas`, `gasTipCap` and `gasFeeCap`.
 Reject the batch if the sender's account balance is insufficient.
-8. For each shutter transaction, the envelope is validated.
-If any of the following conditions is false, the transaction is ignored for the remainder of the batch execution:
-   1. The transaction is decodable.
-   2. `chainID` is equal to the batch's `chainID`.
-   3. `batchIndex` is equal to the batch's `batchIndex`.
-   4. `v, r, s` is a valid signature.
-   5. `nonce` is equal to the sender's account nonce plus the number of valid transactions by the same number in the batch prior to this one.
-   6. `gasFeeCap` is greater or equal to the current base fee
-   7. The sender's balance is greater or equal to `gasFeeCap * gas` for this and all prior valid transactions in the batch.
-9. For all transactions execute them as follows in the order they appear in `transactions`.
+8. For all transactions execute them as follows in the order they appear in `transactions`.
 Execute standard Ethereum transactions as normal.
 Reject the batch if execution fails.
 Execute Shutter transactions as follows:
    1. Decrypt `encryptedPayload` using `decryptionKey`.
 If decryption fails,